theRosyProject/R-for-Building-Science/README.md

 This repo contains the materials for the ARCH 249 Module 3.

-## Week 1 April 01 - Introduction to R (Tom Parkinson, Carlos Duarte, Federico Dallo; 3 hours)
+## Week 1 - Introduction to R (Tom Parkinson, Carlos Duarte, Federico Dallo; 3 hours)

 This class will introduce you to the R programming language and Jupyter Notebooks.
 We’ll briefly cover fundamentals like syntax, data types, functions, packages, and development environments.
 We’ll also walk through the philosophy of the Tidyverse collection of packages, including data visualizations with ggplot2.
 By the end of the class you’ll be able to write, edit and run a basic R script in Jupyter Notebooks.